Skip to Content

 At busy curry houses, the chef doesn’t use exact measures of base sauce.

-Please use the suggested measures of base sauce as a guide.
+Please use the suggested measures of base sauce in my curry recipes as a guide.
 They are not in stone as many different things such as the heat of your pan and how many ingredients are in the pan can affect the amount of sauce you will need.

-Stay tuned for all the upcoming recipes.
+Be sure to subscribe to my blog as I have many more curry house recipes for you to try and I add them all the time.
 Together with this sauce you will be able to create curries better than you’ll find at most restaurants.
 I guarantee it!

 Here are a few curry house style recipes you can use this sauce in now!